-- Create a project in the LLBLGen Pro designer and choose a target framework.
+- Create a new project in the LLBLGen Pro designer and choose a target framework.
 For 'Initial contents' for the project, select 'Relational Model Data container for a databases (Model First)'.

-- After you have examined and eventually adjusted the Project Settings and have clicked OK, click the New Entity button on the toolbar, or press cntrl-shift-E or select Project -> New -> Entity, to create a new entity definition.
+- Click the New Entity button on the toolbar, or press ctrl-shift-E or select Project -> New -> Entity, to create a new entity definition.
 Specify a name for the entity in the dialog, e.g. 'Customer', and click OK.